rahulunair/xpu_tgi/Readme.md

 <img src="./hi_tgi.jpg" alt="TGI LLM Servers" width="400"/>
 </div>

-This repo helps you deploy and manage large language models (LLMs) on Intel GPUs with ease.
+This repo helps you deploy and manage large language models (LLMs) on Intel GPUs using TGI with ease.
 Each model is organized and ready to go!

 ## What's Inside?